-SOH: Are you excited to revisit the Opera House?
+SOH: What's it like returning to the Opera House?

 NB: My very first professional gig and first film gig were both in the Opera House.
 It really has a special place in my heart, especially for these types of films.
 The Concert Hall is a great room.
 It's not too big.
 It's not a big arena with 6000 people where you can get a bit lost.
 Especially with these film shows, you want a certain amount of intimacy, a sense of comradery with the audience.